dannyweeks/laravel-base-repository/README.md

 ## Usage
 Your repositories must extend the `BaseEloquentRepository` class and have the properties:
 - `protected $model`: the name of your model (including it's namespace)
 - `protected $relationships`: (Optional) an array of the methods available to be included when retrieving items.

-Be sure to check out the [example repository](#examples).

 ```php
     $posts = new App\Repositories\PostRepository();